dssg/hitchhikers-guide/dssg-knowledge/skillsyouneed/skillsoutline.md

 The following skills haven't been assigned to a level or don't fit in to one.

 ###Programming

-how to do documentation
-programming best practices
-places to look up errors/debug (stackoverflow) Complexity and Time/Space Constraints: BigO, relational vs non-relational DBs Making nice plots in Python
+places to look up errors/debug (stackoverflow) Complexity and Time/Space Constraints: BigO, relational vs non-relational DBs

 parallelization: mapreduce, spark, parallel for-loops Cleaning
 Integration